xomachine/SteamForwarder/README.md

 * Launch your linux **steam** (don't allow it to update your windows games if they support MacOS either)
 * Run installed game via runscript generated.
 (Its location will be printed after app\_install.py will install the game.)

+There is [a little video example](https://youtu.be/JDpusySP92s) that shows typical use case.

 Some tips:
 * If you dont want to install steamcmd, it is possible to avoid it by using `--steamnative` flag in `sf_install`
 * If the game does not installing with typical method try to use `--depot` option